Leo Morejon

 One example from gaming, documented by The Verge: a streamer had roughly 2,000 clippers working for him and posted nearly 70,000 clips in two months.
 That's not a typo.
 That's what the model is designed to do.

 On anonymous accounts, fan pages, and meme pages across TikTok, Instagram, YouTube Shorts, and X. You've probably seen the accounts with "fan page" or "not affiliated" in the bio.
 That's often how clippers flag their accounts to sidestep copyright claims.
+(See the anatomy diagram above for what one looks like in the wild.)

 The thing brands don't always think through: your clip could end up right next to content you would never choose to be near.